BaoDuong254/csv-query-tool/README.md

 ./exql "SELECT id, name FROM users;"
 ```

-## Week 2, 3 & 4
+## Week 2, 3, 4 & 5

-In week 2, 3 & 4, the goal is to build a SQL parser that transforms a stream of tokens into an Abstract Syntax Tree (AST), representing the structure of SQL queries in a meaningful way.
+In these week, the goal is to build a SQL parser that transforms a stream of tokens into an Abstract Syntax Tree (AST), representing the structure of SQL queries in a meaningful way.

 ## Progress